Amy Reines is the faculty mentor for the Women in Physics Group at MSU. She is an astrophysicist working on the origin of supermassive black holes.

 Aislinn is a graduate student researching optics, specifically applications of optical spatial-spectral materials.
 She is an officer of the local SPIE chapter and has volunteered for several local science outreach events.
 A Montana native, she hopes to continue to be a part of Bozeman’s growing optics community.

-I'm a second year graduate student interested in planetary science and solar system dynamics.
-I am currently using a catalog-based approach to search for solar system objects with my advisor, Dr. David Nidever.
+I'm a graduate student interested in planetary science and solar system dynamics.
+I am developing a method to search the NOAO Source Catalog for solar system objects with my advisor, Dr. David Nidever.

-I am a first year grad student and I am interested in studying astrophysics.
+I am a second year grad student and I am interested in studying astrophysics.
+I study galaxy evolution with Dr. David Nidever.

 I am a member of the Solar Physics group, working on magnetic reconnection in the Sun’s outer atmosphere called the corona.